stackhost/support-database/07.programming-languages/01.php/03.how-can-i-change-php-version/docs.en.md

 As standard, we run PHP 7.0.
 If you wish to switch this version, head to StackCP > Manage Hosting > "Change PHP Version"

+[ui-callout]

+[ui-callout-item title="Change PHP Version" position="40%, 45%, sw"]
+Change current running PHP version.
+We do our best to bring you the latest "stable" version the moment it is released.
+[/ui-callout-item]

 ![](web-tools.JPG)
+[/ui-callout]

 Change PHP version.